A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Acknowledgments

 \section{Acknowledgments}

-This research has been supported by the European Union Funding for Research and Innovation -Horizon 2020 Program- in the framework of European Research Council Executive Agency: Consolidator Grant H2020 ERC CoG 2015 AROMA-CFD project 681447 ``Advanced Reduced Order Methods with Applications in Computational Fluid Dynamics" (PI Prof. Gianluigi Rozza) and by the H2020 MSCA RISE ARIA (grant 872442) project.
-We also acknowledge the INDAM-GNCS project ``Tecniche Numeriche Avanzate per Applicazioni Industriali", the support by MIUR (Italian Ministry for University and Research) FARE-X-AROMA-CFD project and PRIN ``Numerical Analysis for Full and Reduced Order Methods for Partial Differential Equations" (NA-FROM-PDEs).
-The main computations in this work were carried out by the usage of ITHACA-FV \cite{ithacasite}, a library maintained at SISSA mathLab, an implementation in OpenFOAM \cite{ofsite} for reduced order modelling techniques.
+This research has been supported by the European Union Funding for Research and Innovation -Horizon 2020 Program- in the framework of European Research Council Executive Agency: Consolidator Grant H2020 ERC CoG 2015 AROMA-CFD project 681447 "Advanced Reduced Order Methods with Applications in Computational Fluid Dynamics" (PI Prof. Gianluigi Rozza) and by the H2020 MSCA RISE ARIA (grant 872442) project.
+We also acknowledge the INDAM-GNCS project "Tecniche Numeriche Avanzate per Applicazioni Industriali", the support by MIUR (Italian Ministry for University and Research) FARE-X-AROMA-CFD project and PRIN "Numerical Analysis for Full and Reduced-Order Methods for Partial Differential Equations" (NA-FROM-PDEs).
+The main computations in this work were carried out by the usage of ITHACA-FV \cite{ithacasite}, an implementation in OpenFOAM \cite{ofsite} for reduced-order modelling techniques.
 We acknowledge developers and contributors of each of the aforementioned libraries.